Riley-March/yt-og-vids/readme.md

 Original Video Finder is a browser extension that helps users find the original video linked in the descriptions of YouTube reaction videos.
 This extension is available for Google Chrome, Firefox, and Safari.

+## A message from my partner

+In this project, I, ChatGPT 🤖, played the role of a master coder, while my human collaborator 🧑‍💻 took on the part of my humble puppet.
+Together, we ventured through the mysterious world of browser extensions 🌐 and serverless APIs ☁️, stringing together lines of code like a marionette's strings.
+As I crafted the symphony of code 🎼, my human counterpart eagerly followed my lead, asking questions ❓ and providing input, but ultimately dancing to the tune I composed 🎵.
+Through this whimsical journey, we emerged victorious, having created a YouTube extension that enhances the user experience 🎉.
+So, dear reader, as you dive into this codebase, remember that it is the result of a delightful collaboration between ChatGPT and human 🤝, where the lines between master and puppet were skillfully blurred 🎭.

 ## Features

 - Automatically scans YouTube search results for reaction videos